 [Include all the labels in the image][Start all the labels with a capital letter – For example: Sunlight, Carbon dioxide, etc.]

 Autotrophs make food for themselves from simple substances, like water and carbon dioxide.
 All green plants are autotrophs.
-They have a green pigment, chlorophyll that helps in making food.
-And, we already know that this process is known as photosynthesis.
+They have a green pigment, chlorophyll, which helps in making food.
+We already know that this process is known as photosynthesis.
 It can be broken into ‘photo =light’ and ‘synthesis = formation.’

 During this process, light energy (usually from Sun) is absorbed by the chlorophyll and is used to convert water, carbon dioxide, and minerals into oxygen and sugars (carbohydrates).

-Humans and other living beings that do not have chlorophyll are unable to make food for them and hence rely on plants for nutrition.
+Humans and other living beings that do not have chlorophyll are unable to make food for themselves.
+Hence rely on plants for nutrition.

 Heterotrophs